-There’s still time to reconsider and order the baked fish and steamed broccoli but you’d rather die than sacrifice the warm, familiar, creamy, cheesy comfort of the reward you feel owed for all the difficulties and slights you’ve endured this week, your whole life really.
+There’s still time to reconsider and order the baked fish and steamed broccoli but you’d rather die than sacrifice the warm, creamy, cheesy comfort of the reward you feel owed for all the difficulties and slights you’ve endured, basically your entire life.
 The thought of being denied a real dinner could almost bring you to tears.
 I mean, what else is there to look forward to?
 Life is just full of never ending demands; work, kids, chores, sticking to the budget, paying bills, the in-laws, the neighbors, the holidays.
 It’s chaos!
 Is it really so much to ask to just have your damn bowl of pasta and one harmless slice of friggin’ cake?

 I wrote about cake two weeks in a row.
 I’m sure that means something, like I’m a secretly depraved cake fiend posing as a partially recovered anorexic.
 Ok that’s probably true.
 What a world huh?
 Off to work on the book!
 Happy Sunday.